 Direct and affiliated assumed premiums include premiums written directly by the Exchange and premiums assumed from its wholly owned property and casualty subsidiaries.
-Direct and affiliated assumed premiums written by the Exchange increased 9.2% to \$8.6 billion in 2022, from \$7.9 billion in 2021, primarily driven by increased personal lines and commercial multi-peril premiums written.
-Year-over-year policies in force for all lines of business increased 3.6% in 2022 as the result of continuing strong policyholder retention and an increase in new policies written, compared to 3.2% in 2021.
-The year-over-year average premium per policy for all lines of business increased 5.4% at December 31, 2022, compared to 0.1% at December 31, 2021.
-The year-over-year average premium per policy at December 31, 2021 was impacted by the rate reductions for personal and commercial auto policies written between January 1, 2021 and June 30, 2021, in response to lower driving activity resulting from the COVID-19 pandemic.
+Direct and affiliated assumed premiums written by the Exchange increased 17.0% to \$10.1 billion in 2023, from \$8.6 billion in 2022, primarily driven by increased personal lines and commercial multi-peril premiums written.
+Year-over-year policies in force for all lines of business increased 6.9% in 2023 as the result of continuing strong policyholder retention and an increase in new policies written, compared to 3.6% in 2022.
+The year-over-year average premium per policy for all lines of business increased 9.4% at December 31, 2023, compared to 5.4% at December 31, 2022.

+Premiums generated from new business increased 37.9% to \$1.5 billion in 2023.
+Contributing to this change was a 23.7% increase in new business policies written and a 11.5% increase in year-over-year average premium per policy on new business at December 31, 2023.
 Premiums generated from new business increased 14.5% to \$1.1 billion in 2022.
-Contributing to this change was a 10.4% increase in year-over-year average premium per policy on new business at December 31, 2022 and a 3.7% increase in new business policies written.
-Premiums generated from new business increased 13.2% to \$965 million in 2021.
-New business policies written increased 9.0% in 2021 and year-over-year average premium per policy on new business increased 3.9% at December 31, 2021.
+Year-over-year average premium per policy on new business increased 10.4% at December 31, 2022 and new business policies written increased 3.7% in 2022.

-Premiums generated from renewal business increased 8.5% to \$7.5 billion in 2022, and increased 2.1% to \$6.9 billion, in 2021.
-Underlying the trend in renewal business premiums was an increase in year-over-year policies in force of 3.6% and 2.4% in 2022 and 2021, respectively, driven by a slight increase in policy retention ratios, as well as a 4.7% increase in year-over-year average premium per policy at December 31, 2022, compared to a 0.3% decrease at December 31, 2021.
+Premiums generated from renewal business increased 13.9% to \$8.5 billion in 2023, and increased 8.5% to \$7.5 billion, in 2022.
+Underlying the trend in renewal business premiums in both periods were increases in year-over-year average premium per policy of 9.0% at December 31, 2023 and 4.7% at December 31, 2022, as well as an increase in year-over-year policies in force of 4.5% and 3.6% in 2023 and 2022, respectively, driven by a slight increase in policy retention ratios.

 The Exchange implements rate changes in order to meet loss cost expectations.
-In response to reduced driving conditions in 2020 resulting from the COVID-19 pandemic, the Exchange implemented \$200 million in personal and commercial auto rate reductions on policies written between July 1, 2020 and June 30, 2021.
-These rate reductions resulted in a decrease to Exchange's written premium of approximately \$110 million and \$90 million for 2021 and 2020, respectively.
-Claims frequency increased as driving activity returned to near pre-pandemic levels in 2021 and 2022.
-Inflation-driven severity increases in 2021 and 2022, combined with increasing claim frequency, impacted 2022 underwriting results, and may impact future rate decisions.
+In response to reduced driving conditions in 2020 resulting from the COVID-19 pandemic, the Exchange implemented \$200 million in personal and commercial auto rate reductions on policies written between July 1, 2020 and June 30, 2021, which negatively impacted Exchange's written premium in 2021 by approximately \$110 million.
+The Exchange began implementing rate increases in 2021 primarily due to increased claims frequency as driving activity returned to near pre-pandemic levels and continued to implement rate increases in 2022 and 2023 primarily as a result of inflation-driven severity increases.

 As the Exchange writes policies with annual terms only, rate actions take 12 months to be fully recognized in written premium and 24 months to be recognized in earned premiums.
 Since rate changes are realized at renewal, it takes 12 months to implement a rate change to all policyholders and another 12 months to earn the increased or decreased premiums in full.
-As a result, certain rate changes approved in 2021 were reflected in 2022, and a portion of the rate actions approved in 2022 will be reflected in 2023.
+As a result, certain rate changes approved in 2022 were reflected in 2023, and a portion of the rate actions approved in 2023 will be reflected in 2024.
 Furthermore, the Exchange writes certain personal auto policies with a rate locking feature, which generally extends the amount of time it takes for rate actions to be recognized.
 The Exchange continuously evaluates pricing and product offerings to meet consumer demands.